Arthur Holmes: Life

 He was born in Hebburn, County Durham, near Newcastle upon Tyne, the son of David Holmes, a cabinet-maker, and his wife, Emily Dickinson.

 As a child, he lived in Low Fell, Gateshead, and attended the Gateshead Higher Grade School (later Gateshead Grammar School).
 At 17, he enrolled to study physics at the Royal College of Science (now Imperial College London), but took a course in geology in his second year, which settled his future, against the advice of his tutors.
 After graduation, he took a job prospecting for minerals in Mozambique.
 After six months, with no discoveries, he became so ill with malaria that a notice of his death was posted home.
 However, he recovered enough to catch the boat home and became a demonstrator at Imperial College.

 In 1910, Holmes took the examinations for entry to the civil service, seeking an appointment in the department of minerals at the British Museum (Natural History).
 In the competition, Holmes ranked second to Walter Campbell Smith, who won the post on the basis of a better performance in the Latin test.

 He obtained his Doctorate of Science in 1917, and in 1920 he joined an oil company in Burma as chief geologist.
 The company failed, and he returned to England penniless in 1924.
 He had been accompanied in Burma by his three-year-old son, who contracted dysentery and died shortly before Holmes's departure.

 He was head of the Department of Geology, Durham University, 1924–1943.
 He held the chair of geology at the University of Edinburgh from 1943–1956.

-Holmes died at 20 St John's Avenue in Putney, London, on 20 September 1965.
-He was 75.
+Holmes died at 20 St John's Avenue in Putney, London, on 20 September 1965, aged 75.

 Personal life

 He married his first wife, Margaret Howe, in 1914.
-After she died in 1938, Holmes in the following year married Doris Reynolds, a geologist who had joined the teaching staff at Durham.
-After his death, she edited the third edition of the Principles.
+She died in 1938, and in the following year he married Doris Reynolds, a geologist who had joined the teaching staff at Durham.
+After his death, she edited the third edition of the Principles of Physical Geology.